vishalkamat/npdemand/README.md

  - share_b   : Dictionary where each entry is a share computed in bootstrap draw (*Not optional* if conf = 1)
  - Sigma     : Estimate of covariance matrix of shares. (*Optional*, default = "bs" which computes using bootstrap, i.e. using share and share_b)
  - level     : Level for confidence interval (*Optional*, default = 0.90)
- - incr      : Increment to use in test inversion procedure for confidence interval construction (*Optional*, default = "auto: which constructs using standard deviation of bootstrap bound estimates)
+ - incr      : Increment to use in test inversion procedure for confidence interval construction (*Optional*, default = "auto": which constructs using standard deviation of bootstrap bound estimates)

 **Output:**